ROCK CLIMBING · TRAD GEAR

 Key Insight: A complete trad rack typically combines both — passive nuts for shallow horizontal placements and cracks with natural constrictions, and cams for parallel-sided cracks and larger placements where nuts won't hold.

-Black Diamond C4 Cams — Industry benchmark cam in sizes 0.3 to 6, double-axle design with excellent range, the most trusted SLCD in trad climbing
+Black Diamond C4 Cams — Industry benchmark cam in sizes 0.3 to 6, double-axle design with excellent range, a widely used SLCD; verify size range and placement training

 Cams: Spring-Loaded Camming Devices Explained